axodotdev/cargo-dist/book/src/simple-guide.md

 "analyzing workspace" describes what cargo-dist found in your workspace.
 In this case there's a package called "my-app" with a [binary target][bin] of the same name.

 "announcing v0.1.0" tells us the tag that should be pushed to announce a release of the current workspace ("v0.1.0").
 Underneath it we see that the announcement will include "my-app 0.1.0" as expected.
-Underneath that we see 3 artifacts will be produced and uploaded:
+Underneath that we see 4 artifacts will be produced and uploaded:

-* The macOS build: my-app-v0.1.0-x86_64-apple-darwin.tar.xz
+* The Intel macOS build: my-app-v0.1.0-x86_64-apple-darwin.tar.xz
+* The M1 macOS build: my-app-v0.1.0-aarch64-apple-darwin.tar.xz
 * The Windows build: my-app-v0.1.0-x86_64-pc-windows-msvc.zip
 * The Linux build: my-app-v0.1.0-x86_64-unknown-linux-gnu.tar.xz